adform/adform-android-sdk/README.md

 This part lists release notes from all versions of Adform Mobile Advertising Android SDK.

+## 2.0.4.1

+* Minor update for additional handling in third party banners.

 ## 2.0.4

 * Added more variants in banner loading.